MOT Test Fee In recent times the price of an MOT Test Fee has dropped.

-As the owner of an MOT test centre in Halifax, I am amazed at the number of garages giving away .
-The official mot test fee should be £54.85 (no vat), as stated on the www.gov.uk web-site.
+So, as the owner of an MOT test centre in Halifax.
+I am amazed at the number of garages giving away “cheap MOT tests” .
+Of course, the official mot test fee should be £54.85 (no vat).
+As stated on the www.gov.uk web-site.

-This MOT Test Fee is only a recommended charge to be used by garages, based on the time and equipment that it should take to carry out the mot test according to VOSA the Government test agency here in the UK.
+Not mandatory, this MOT Test Fee is only a recommended charge to be used by garages.
+So, based on the time and equipment that it should take to carry out the mot test according to VOSA the Government test agency here in the UK.

-The Government totally regulate our testing stations, including visits by inspectors and also make sure that we have the correct equipment and that all our paperwork is in order, we have regular updates for testing procedures such as any mechanical updates or different specifications that may have to changed during a test.
-Our testers are also checked by the ministry guys, to make sure that they are carrying out the correct testing procedures.
+Such as any mechanical updates or different specifications that may have to changed during a test.
+Our testers are also checked by the ministry guys.
+Making, sure that they are carrying out the correct testing procedures.
 We have to provide a suitable reception and viewing room for the customers, and also use VOSA’s own computer system to register the test results and store all the other information about my garage and the cars that are entered into the system.

-The average hourly rate that we charge for mechanical work in the independent garage sector is said to be around the £40 per hour mark and in my opinion is a very fair price to charge.
-The Government maintain that because we here in the UK use the private sector to test cars that the MOT Test Fee is only a recommended fee and garages should charge what they want, the problem is that when they visit, they ask you what you charge in your garage and don’t seam to like it if you charge too small MOT Test Fee,(that’s the impression that I get).
+The average hourly rate that we charge for mechanical work in the independent garage sector.
+Is said to be around the £40 per hour mark !
+In my opinion is a very fair price to charge.
+The Government maintain that because we here in the UK use the private sector to test cars.
+Then the MOT Test Fee is only a recommended fee and garages could charge what they want.
+So, the problem is that when they visit, they ask you what you charge in your garage.
+Subsequently, they don’t seam to like it if you discount the MOT Test Fee,(that’s the impression that I get).
 But surly they are the ones that think the pricing should be controlled by the private sector.

 mot test prices have dropped “big style”